Ladvien/ladvien.github.io/_posts/2019-09-01-lego-deep-learning-classifier-cnn.md

 Here's a breakdown of why the libraries are needed:

-* `tensorflow` -- this is Google's main deep-learning library, it's the heart of the project.
+* `tensorflow` -- Google's main deep-learning library, it's the heart of the project.
-* `keras` -- abstracts a lot of the details from creating a machine learning model.
+* `keras` -- a library abstracting a lot of the details from creating a machine learning model.
 * `json` -- we write the classes to file for use later.
-* `tensorboard` -- visualizes your training session.
+* `tensorboard` -- a library for visualizing your training session.
-* `webbrowser` -- this is opens your webrowser to tensorboard
+* `webbrowser` -- this is opens your webrowser to Tensorboard.

 ```python